 The second option implies using 3D randomizers to craft an NFT collection in Blender.
 But guess what?
 This option is unlikely to provide you with any tools to make your end product well-designed and polished.

-The third option is to ask an NFT art outsourcing studio for assistance.
+The third option for creating an NFT art is to ask an outsourcing studio for assistance.
 Delegating the responsibility to experienced and certified specialists has never failed anyone.
 To mint an NFT out of something, you don’t have to be a product’s author.

 Transforming Your Masterpiece into an NFT Product